Cay-Zhang/SwiftSpeech/README.md

 ```
 There are three parts here (and luckily, you can customize every one of them!):
 1. **The View Component**: A `View` that is only responsible for UI.
 2. **The Functional Component**: A component that handles user interaction and provides the essential functionality of speech recognition.
-In the built-in one here, the first two arguments let you specify a locale (language) for recognition and an animation used when the user interacts with the View Component.
+In the built-in one here, the first two arguments let you specify a locale (language) for recognition and an animation used when the user interacts with the **View Component**.
 The third argument sets the distance the user has to swipe up in order to cancel the recording.
+The framework also provides another **Functional Component**: `.swiftSpeechToggleRecordingOnTap(locale:animation:)`.
 3. **SwiftSpeech Modifier(s)**: One or more components allowing you to receive and manipulate the recognition results.
 They can be stacked together to create powerful effects.

 For now, you can just use the built-in View Component and Functional Component.
 Let's explore some **SwiftSpeech Modifiers** first since every app handles its data differently: